Safety on the Water

 - A single short sound signal from the shore means the flag has been changed.

-- You also need to look at the map that shows the fixed buoys and the no-sailing areas.
+- You also need to look at the map (see below or click here for a pdf) shows the fixed buoys and the no-sailing areas.

 - For your safety, you are advised to stay within sight of the Coxswain’s lookout and wear a brightly coloured or fluorescent hat.